Telethon Network of Genetic Biobanks - The Charter

 - actively contribute to the TNGB's development through regular participation to meetings and its promotion.

-- the criteria that have to be met to qualify as a TGB Network member are under the responsibility of Telethon;
+- the criteria that have to be met to qualify as a TNGB member are defined by Fondazione Telethon and shared with the Network Board;

-- new entries are requested to submit a letter of intent to Telethon;
+- new entries are requested to submit a letter of intent to Fondazione Telethon.

-If, however, the Biobank’s staff actively participates in the scientific activities described in the publication, besides providing biological samples from the Biobank, co-authorship will be admissible.
+However, if the Biobank’s staff actively participates in the scientific activities described in the publication, besides providing biological samples and associated data from the Biobank, co-authorship will be admissible.

-If Biobank members use biological samples from their Biobank and produce a scientific publication as first or last author, they should comply with the same rules followed by external researchers.
+If Biobank members use biological samples from their Biobank and produce a scientific publication as first or last author, they should comply with the same rules followed by external researchers (see point 6).

-TNGB can make agreements with national and international Patients’ Associations.
-Each agreement should be regulated by a written document approved by the Network Board who selects the Biobank/Biobanks providing the required service.
+TNGB can facilitate agreements between Biobanks and national and international Patient Organisations.
+Each agreement should be regulated by a written document approved by the Network Board who selects the Biobank/Biobanks providing the required service on the basis of some pre-defined criteria.

 The Network can benefit from Biobank services in order to fill possible technical gaps.
-In this regard written agreement can be made between Biobank Directors to provide services to each other.
+In this regard written agreements can be made between Biobank Directors to provide services to each other.

 Services should occur following the “sample in and out” rules.